savonet/blog/_posts/2023-03-10-how-to-run-a-http-server-with-liquidsoap.md

 the HTTP response.

 The request passed to the function contains all expected information from the underlying HTTP query.

-Its `data` method is a _string getter_, that is a function of type: `() -> string` which returns the empty string `""` when all data has been consumed.
-The convenience function `harbor.http.request.body` can be used to read all the data from the request and return it at once.
+The `data` method on a request is a _string getter_, that is a function of type: `() -> string` which returns the empty string `""` when all data has been consumed.
+You can use this function to e.g. write the request data to a file using `file.write.stream`.

+The `body` method can be used to read all of the request's data and store it in memory.
+Make sure to only use it if you know that the response should be small enough!

 For convenience, a HTTP response builder is provided via `harbor.http.response`.
 Here's an example: